-- (A) The type of use proposed and the adverse effects it might have on the site and adjacent areas; - (B) Temporary and permanent stabilization programs and the planned maintenance of new and existing vegetation; - (C) Methods for protecting the surrounding area from any adverse effects of the development; and - (D) Hazards to life, public and private property, and the natural environment that may be caused by the proposed use. - (d) Safest site requirement: All new construction or substantial improvements shall be located within the area most suitable for development based on the least exposure to risk from coastal hazards as determined by a qualified licensed geoprofessional as part of a Geologic Hazard Report prepared in accordance with subsection (6).
-Notwithstanding the provisions of the underlying zone, as necessary to comply with this requirement, any required yard or setback except for the Oceanfront Setback outlined in subsection (8) may be reduced by 10 feet or up to 50%, whichever is greater. - (e) Building heights shall be measured from the existing (pre-construction) grade.
-Only in Foredune Management Areas shall additional fill be allowed on an oceanfront lot to achieve the required four feet plus Base Flood Elevation, consistent with the provisions of Section 3.510: Flood Hazard Overlay Zone.
-In this instance, building height shall be measured on the foredune grade from four feet plus Base Flood Elevation. - (f) Accessory structures and on-site sewage disposal systems, which the Department determines are consistent with the purpose of this zone, may be permitted oceanward of the Oceanfront Setback Line, subject to the standards of this section and the following provisions: - (A) The location of accessory structures and on-site sewage disposal systems will be determined in each case based on site-specific information provided by a Geologic Hazard Report, prepared in accordance with subsection (6). - (B) Any accessory structure higher than three feet as measured from existing grade will be subject to the variance procedure and criteria set forth in Article 8 of the Tillamook County Land Use Ordinance. - (C) Accessory structures for on-site subsurface sewage disposal systems may not be located oceanward of the primary structure on the subject property unless the following provisions are met: - (i) The primary structure on the subject property is an authorized residential, commercial, or industrial structure in existence as of October 28, 1992; - The accessory structure is required for repair of an existing disposal system, and (ii) there is no viable alternative system or location landward of the primary structure; and - The owner of the subject property submits an affidavit to the Department (iii) acknowledging that the property owner has been informed a beachfront protective Tillamook County Land Use Ordinance Article 3.500 structure will not be authorized to protect the disposal system against erosion, and that the owner has sole responsibility for maintaining the disposal system and for notifying any purchaser of this condition prior to sale of the property.
+- d.
+Residential building in active foredune areas shall be constructed so as to minimize the future need to remove inundating sand. - e.
+Building heights shall be measured from the existing grade.
+Only in Foredune Management Areas shall additional fill be allowed on an oceanfront lot, provided the applicant can demonstrate that a structure located on the existing grade will not provide an ocean view, and that the provisions of Section 3.510 (Flood Hazard Overlay Zone) are met. - 2.
+Accessory structures for beach access, oceanfront protection or stabilization, on-site sewage disposal systems, or other uses which the Department determines are consistent with the purpose of this zone, subject to the standards of Section 3.530 (5) and the following provisions: - a.
+The location of accessory structures will be determined in each case on the basis of site-specific information provided by a Dune Hazard Report, pursuant to the provisions of Section 3.530 (5) B. - b.
+Any accessory structure higher than three feet as measured from existing grade will be subject to the variance procedure and criteria set forth in Article VIII of the Tillamook County Land Use Ordinance. - c.
+Accessory structures for on-site subsurface sewage disposal systems may not be located ocean ward of the primary structure on the subject property unless the following provisions are met: - (1) The primary structure on the subject property is an authorized residential, commercial, or industrial structure in existence as of October 28, 1992; - (2) The accessory structure is required for repair of an existing disposal system, and there is no viable alternative system or location landward of the primary structure; and - (3) The owner of the subject property submits an affidavit to the Department acknowledging that the property owner has been informed an oceanfront protective structure will not be authorized to protect the disposal system against erosion, and that the owner has sole responsibility for notifying any purchaser of this condition prior to sale of the property. - 3.
+Private Beach Access